sbgn/sbgn.github.io/pages/software.md

 </tbody>
 </table>

+&#42;cd2sbgnml converter enables bidirectional convertsion to/from SBGN-ML.<br />
-&#42;In combination with ySBGN converter yEd can be seen as an editor with SBGN-ML import and export enabled.
+&#42;&#42;In combination with the ySBGN converter, yEd can be seen as an editor with SBGN-ML import and export enabled.

 ## Format Converters